hadyawayda/BabyNI/README.md

 3- To run the second iteration, with support for docker and containerization, clone the "staging" branch, and start your docker engine.
 Then continue with the instructions found in the readme.md file fount under the "staging" branch.
 Note that the <RuntimeIdentifier>linux-x64</RuntimeIdentifier> line in .csproj should be uncommented (if previously commented out in step 2) before running the containers, because docker supports linux images only.
 Also, change the rootDirectory in the parser/watcher/FileWatcher.cs file from rootDirectory = @"C:\Watcher" to rootDirectory = @"/app/FileDropZone".

+**Note that when launching the API Controller using the Debug mode in Visual Studio, please select the http profile, because the https profile uses a different port that doesn't work with the incoming fetch requests from the React App.